bennettbDEV/GradientBoostingv2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 While taking an Intro to AI course at my university, I wanted to go a bit beyond the content presented and look into an additional machine learning concept.
-I did some research and found that Gradient Boosting was a commonly used framework that is both accurate and flexible.
+I did some research and found that Gradient Boosting was a commonly used ML framework that is both accurate and flexible.
 Subsequently, I decided to make an informal write up about the subject and use the technique to classify emails as spam or non-spam.

 <br />